 At the same time, it’s usually the freemium plans that have a dedicated team of full-time developers and support.
 If you need help and you aren’t using a freemium open source platform with the option of paid technical help, you might find yourself in trouble if you come across a new bug in the code.

 Now that you’ve seen a sample of the web’s top open source ecommerce platforms, take a moment to think about them.
 Did one wow you?
 Go check it out.
 Already using an open source ecommerce solution?
 Tell us about your experience in the comments.
+If you have some dev skills, you should give X-Cart a try.
 And if you aren’t sold on open commerce, check out the list of top ecommerce platforms we mentioned at the start of this article.

 No matter what your budget is, you’ll find the perfect solution for your e-commerce site.
 Just remember to keep looking until you find the right mix of front and backend UX, features, loading speed, and scalability.